gpuweb/gpuweb/proposals/compatibility-mode.md

+# WebGPU Compatibility Mode

-**Roadmap:** This proposal is **not under active consideration**, but may be considered later.
+This proposal is **under active development, but has not been standardized for inclusion in the WebGPU specification**.
 WebGPU implementations **must not** expose this functionality; doing so is a spec violation.
-Note however, an implementation might provide an option (e.g. command line flag) to enable a draft implementation, for developers who want to test this proposal or use its functionality for locally profiling their application performance.
+Note however, an implementation might provide an option (e.g. command line flag) to enable a draft implementation, for developers who want to test this proposal.

-# Overview of this proposal

-This proposal represents the Compatibility Mode issues for which the GPU for the Web Community Group has achieved tentative consensus.
-New items will be added to this doc as consensus on further issues is achieved.
+The changes merged into this document are those for which the GPU for the Web Community Group has achieved **tentative** consensus prior to official standardization of the whole propsal.
+New items will be added to this doc as tentative consensus on further issues is achieved.

-# Problem
+## Problem

 WebGPU is a good match for modern explicit graphics APIs such as Vulkan, Metal and D3D12.
 However, there are a large number of devices which do not yet support those APIs.
 In particular, on Chrome on Windows, 31% of Chrome users do not have D3D11.1 or higher.
 On Android, [23% of Android users do not have Vulkan 1.1 (15% do not have Vulkan at all)](https://developer.android.com/about/dashboards).
 On ChromeOS, Vulkan penetration is still quite low, while OpenGL ES 3.1 is ubiquitous.

-# Goals
+## Goals

 The primary goal of WebGPU Compatibility mode is to increase the reach of WebGPU by providing an opt-in, slightly restricted subset of WebGPU which will run on older APIs such as D3D11 and OpenGL ES.
 This will increase adoption of WebGPU applications via a wider userbase.